+which are compatible with the realization functors.
+More precisely, it follows from Proposition \ref{prop:comptablevsnonstableWeil} that the Betti spectrum $\mathcal{E}_{\mathit{Betti}}$, obtained by appyling Theorem \ref{realizationoverfields2} to Ayoub's realization functor \eqref{eq:ex:Betti4}, is the spectrum associated to $\QQ$-linear Betti cohomology, seen as a mixed Weil cohomology, from Proposition \ref{representabilityWeil}.
+Therefore, the holomorphic Poincar\'e Lemma, together with Corollary \ref{compWeil}, provide an isomorphism

+in the homotopy category of commutative monoids of the model category of $\CC$-linear Tate spectra.
+We thus have triangulated equivalences of categories

-In particular, by the Riemann-Hilbert correspondence, $\Der_{\mathit{dR,an}}(X)$ is equivalent to the bounded derived category of analytic regular holonomic $\mathcal{D}$-modules on $X$.
-(A purely algebraic proof of this equivalence would furnish a new proof of the Riemann-Hilbert correspondence, using corollary \ref{compWeil}.) \end{ex}
+which commute with the six operations as well as with the realization functors.
+In particular, for $X$ smooth, by the Riemann-Hilbert correspondence , $\Der_{\mathit{dR,an}}(X)$ is equivalent to the bounded derived category of analytic regular holonomic $\mathcal{D}$-modules on $X$ which are constructible of geometric origin.
+But we can go backward: as proved by Brad Drew in his thesis \cite{drew1}, using Corollary \ref{compWeil}, one can actually show directly (i.e. motivically) that, for $X$ smooth, $\Der_{\mathit{dR,an}}(X)$ is equivalent to the bounded derived category of analytic regular holonomic $\mathcal{D}$-modules on $X$ which are constructible of geometric origin, and thus give a new algebraic proof of the Riemann-Hilbert correspondence. \end{ex}

 \begin{ex} Let $V$ be a complete discrete valuation ring of mixed characteristic with perfect residue field $k$ and field of functions $K$.
 The Monsky-Washnitzer complex defines a stable cohomology $E_{MW}$ over smooth $V$-schemes of finite type, defined by